TheOnlyWiseJEDI/MemGPT-Functions/README.md

 Mostly the os dependency is file-system related and they can be edited to work on linux and Mac fairly easily.

 The search related functions such as 'check_movies', 'search_api', 'news_api', 'get_weather' and 'search_ebay' each return results that have url's.

+With 'send_to_chrome' installed, you can ask the AI to open any of the results in the default browser.
   (note: I have noticed that the model I use (openhermes) likes to summarize the results and hide the urls, but they exist and asking for one of the results to be opened in the browser still works.)

-With 'send_to_chrome' installed, you can ask the AI to open any of the results in the default browser.
-'send_to_chrome' is probably Windows specific so it will be necessary to write a function for other os's for this.
+'send_to_chrome' uses a library that is probably Windows specific so it will be necessary to write a function for other os's for this.
 For windows it's a tiny super basic and easy to make function.

 For each of the functions you may need an API KEY.